 - Return the mature snail parents back to your freshwater aquarium after the larvae have hatched.

-- Feed the babies around 2 to 3 times per day if there is no algae in the aquarium.
+- Feed the babies around 2 to 3 times per day if there are no algae in the aquarium.
 You can use spirulina powder or phytoplankton to feed the Nerite larvae.

 - After 30 days place the grown-up larvae into your freshwater fish tank.

-Make sure you use marine salt (do not mistake it with aquarium salt) when preparing the brackish water.
+Make sure you use marine salt (do not mistake it for aquarium salt) when preparing the brackish water.

 Depending on the salinity the eggs will hatch after 20 to 25 days.
 The temperature should be kept between 79 and 85 °F (26.1 to 29.4 °C).